Meet The

 Abd'Allah Lateef

-Since his release, Abd’Allah has continued his youth advocacy and sentencing reform efforts.
-Today, along with being the PA-ICAN Coordinator for the Campaign for the Fair Sentencing of Youth, Abd’Allah is also the Chairman, Pro Tempore, of Life-After-Life, Inc., a member of the Philadelphia Reentry Coalition, a member of the University of Pennsylvania’s Goldring Reentry Initiatives Advisory Board and a Philadelphia Reentry Think Tank Fellow.
+Since his release, Abd’Allah has continued his advocacy efforts.
+Today, along with serving as Deputy Director for the CFSY, Abd’Allah is also an member of the Philadelphia Reentry Coalition, a member of the University of Pennsylvania Goldring Reentry Initiatives advisory board, a board member at the Center for Employment Opportunities, a board member at New Leash on Life, and lead fellow for the Media Justice Fellowship sponsored by Lenfest Institute for Journalism and the Philadelphia Reentry Think Tank.

 Xavier McElrath-Bey